6510nl/DevOps64/README.md

 # DevOps64

-Turning an Ultimate64 into a multi-platform DevOps-machine.
+Turning an Ultimate64 into a multi-platform DevOps machine.

 ---